MarlySaliba/Personal_pasword/README.md

 It is recommended to use a loop to make sure that you keep asking for a valid password.

 ## The second step
-Give the user the option to generate a random password that includes all the previous conditions.
+Implement the functionality to generate a random password that meets all the conditions outlined in the previous step.

+The generated password must adhere to the same requirements as the manually created password while being fully random.
+In other words, each time the 'generate' button is pressed, a unique password should be produced.

+## The third step
+Program a username creator.